PerlDancer/Dancer2-Plugin-Auth-Extensible-Provider-Usergroup/README.md

 See [Dancer2::Plugin::Auth::Extensible](https://metacpan.org/pod/Dancer2%3A%3APlugin%3A%3AAuth%3A%3AExtensible) for details on how to use the authentication framework, including how to use "require\_login" and "require\_role".

 # CONFIGURATION

-This provider tries to use sensible defaults, so you may not need to provide much configuration if your database tables look similar to those in the ["SUGGESTED SCHEMA"](#suggested-schema) section below.
+This provider tries to use sensible defaults, so you may not need to provide many configurations if your database tables look similar to those in the ["SUGGESTED SCHEMA"](#suggested-schema) section below.

-The most basic configuration, assuming defaults for all options, and defining a single authentication realm named 'usergroup':
+The most basic configuration, assuming defaults for all options and defining a single authentication realm named 'user group':

 ```perl
 plugins: